 Assembly: mscorlib (in mscorlib.dll)

-The GetTypeFromCLSID method supports late-bound access to COM objects from .NET Framework apps when you know the object's class identifier (CLSID).
+The IsCOMObject property to determine whether the type returned by this method is a COM object.method supports late-bound access to unmanaged COM objects from .NET Framework apps when you know the COM object's class identifier (CLSID).
 The class identifier for COM classes is defined in the HKEY_CLASSES_ROOT\CLSID key of the registry.
-You can retrieve the value of the IsCOMObject property to determine whether the type returned by this method is a COM object.
+You can retrieve the value of the

 You can call the GetTypeFromProgID method for late-bound access to COM objects whose programmatic identifier (ProgID) you know.

-Instantiating a COM object from its CLSID is a two-step process:
+Instantiating an unmanaged COM object from its CLSID is a two-step process:

 See the example for an illustration.

-The overload ignores any exception that may occur when instantiating a Type object based on the clsid argument.
-Note that no exception is thrown if clsid is not found in the registry.Notes to Callers
+The Type object based on the clsid argument.
+Note that no exception is thrown if clsid is not found in the registry.overload ignores any exception that may occur when instantiating a

 This method is intended for use when working with COM objects, not with .NET Framework objects.
+All managed objects, including those that are visible to COM (that is, their ComVisibleAttribute attribute is true) have a GUID that is returned by the GUID property.
 Although the method returns a Type object that corresponds to the GUID for .NET Framework objects, you can't use that Type object to create a type instance by calling the Activator::CreateInstance method, as the following example shows.